Fromm helps No. 3 Georgia trounce Tennessee 43-14

 KNOXVILLE, Tenn.
+(AP) — Georgia came from behind for a second straight game and continued its recent domination of division rivals.

-(AP) — Jake Fromm threw two touchdown passes, Georgia’s defense delivered a dominant second-half performance and the No. 3 Bulldogs recovered from a slow start to beat Tennessee 43-14 on Saturday night.
+Jake Fromm threw two touchdown passes, Georgia’s defense delivered a dominant second-half performance and the No. 3 Bulldogs recovered from a slow start to beat Tennessee 43-14 on Saturday night.

-Georgia (5-0, 2-0 Southeastern Conference) scored the final 33 points to earn its 15th straight victory over Eastern Division opponent.
-Georgia capped the onslaught when Tae Crowder scored on a 60-yard fumble return with 4:39 left after Eric Stokes sacked Brian Maurer to knock the ball loose.

-Fromm went 24 of 29 for 288 yards.
-Rodrigo Blankenship made field goals from 50, 34 and 27 yards to improve to 11 of 11 this season.
-Brian Herrien and D’Andre Swift combined to run for 160 yards and each had a 1-yard touchdown run.

-Georgia trailed for most of the second quarter before scoring two touchdowns in the final two minutes of the first half to grab a 26-14 lead at the intermission.
-Georgia stayed in command the rest of the way.
+Georgia trailed for most of the second quarter before scoring two touchdowns in the final two minutes of the first half to take command.
+That came two weeks after the Bulldogs rallied from a 10-7 halftime deficit to beat Notre Dame 23-17.

 “When we see adversity, we want to run straight at adversity,” Fromm said.
 “That’s what we’re doing right now.
 We’re taking it in.
 We’re going out, we’re going to go change something in the game and make it in our favor.”